 - The Opportunity Fund: This fund is a portfolio of investments in companies involved in publicly announced mergers, acquisitions or other corporate transactions where statutory “appraisal” or “dissent” rights will be triggered and the firm determines the proposed transaction undervalues the security.

-- The AIM-Listed Fund: This fund has a geographic focus on South Korea.
+- The AIM-Listed Fund: This fund has a geographic focus on South Korean companies.

 Fees Under Weiss Asset Management

-The fees for each of the investment funds are as follows:
+The fees for each of the investment funds at Weiss Asset Management go as follows:

 - The Brookdale Funds: 1.00% annually

-- The Opportunity Fund: the fee is calculated separately for each investment and generally falls between 0.50% and 1.00%
+- The Opportunity Fund: 1.00%, but the fee is calculated separately for each investment

 There are also performance-based fees at Weiss.
-It is generally 25% of the aggregate net profits during a calendar year for the Brookdale funds and either 15% or 20% for the Opportunity Fund.
+These are generally 25% of the aggregate net profits during a calendar year for the Brookdale Funds and 15% for the Opportunity Fund.
 There is no performance fee for the AIM-Listed fund.

 What to Watch Out For

 One thing to note: as mentioned before, only accredited investors and qualified purchasers can invest in Weiss Asset Management's funds.
-If you are a small investor or need financial planning, this firm is not the right fit for you.
+If you are a small investor or need financial planning, consider finding an advisor through SmartAsset's free matching tool.

 Opening an Account With Weiss Asset Management